If you have a media inquiry not answered on this page

 How many students are in higher education?

-The Government has committed £10.5 million in 2016-17 to financially support over 1,600 students, studying at UK or overseas education institutions, at University College Isle of Man (UCM) or by distance learning.
+The Government has committed £10.3 million in 2017-18 to financially support approximately 1,500 students, studying at UK or overseas education institutions, at University College Isle of Man (UCM) or by distance learning.
 In addition to tuition fees support, approximately 25% of students qualify for some level of maintenance grant.